SeanDuffie/video-overlay/README.md

     - 'right' - moves forward one frame
     - 'up' - increases the threshold
     - 'down' - decreases the threshold
-8. Upon completion for each video, the output image will be saved to a folder named "./outputs" on the local directory (if nothing is there then it will make one automatically)
+8. Upon completion for each video, the output image will be saved to a folder named "outputs" on the same level as root (if nothing is there then it will make one automatically)
     - If BATCH is enabled, then the batch of videos will receive their own folder inside the outputs directory with the same name as the original directory.